BRochelleFisher/BRochelleFisher.github.io/_pages/about.md

 ## Trainer

 You won't see this in her resume, because it's been too long, but she is certified to teach high school English.
 Her degree is a double-major in Linguistics and Education.
 She is familiar with the USA DoD SCORM standard and can create training material structured for optimal learning.
 Rochelle has a couple years experience teaching high school EFL (English as a Foreign Language) in Israel.
 She has taught professional courses in technical writing.

+This means that Rochelle can deliver your technical information as self-service learning.

 ## Personal Mission Statement